sherzodcode/diary-API/readme.txt

 Time is 11:49, i'm in station.
 Default of diary client is ready.
 Now i need to fetch documents with Api.
 First i need to learn that.
+Then i have to finish Lession monitoring sytem instagram design posts.
+And make another post on my telegram channel with mockup designs

 ////////
 date: 07.05.2023